|This is an unofficial version.

 (i) operating agricultural machinery, other than a motor vehicle that is not a farm truck, while carrying out agricultural work on farm land in Manitoba,

-(ii) operating a truck registered as a farm truck under The Drivers and Vehicles Act while the truck is being used as permitted by section 180 of The Highway Traffic Act,
+(ii) operating a motor vehicle registered as a farm truck under The Drivers and Vehicles Act while the vehicle is being used as permitted by section 180 of The Highway Traffic Act,

 (iii) heating or cooling a farm building, or